paulooliveira152012/ListenUp/paulo'snotes.md

 =================================================

 # Consider integrating the Stripe payment platform.
 Even if you don’t create an e-commerce application, you could set up your site to accept charitable donations.

+Watchlist application that allows users to create an account, use multiple APIs to search for music, and save them to their personalized profile.

+Name - ListenUp